 School the next day.

-On Thursday the 18th, detectives say Birdsall drove the stolen SUV to Castro Valley’s Redwood Continuation School, where he was a student.
+On Thursday, detectives say Birdsall drove the stolen SUV to Castro Valley’s Redwood Continuation School, where he was a student.
 In between classes he ditched the vehicle up the road slightly at the end of Brookdale Drive.

 Detectives got a big break when a witness in the vicinity noticed Birdsall and gave police a description.
-That description was issued to the press Tuesday.
+A suspect sketch was issued to the press Tuesday.